 “His battalion went to war two weeks before the war ended.
-He was in charge of the officers’ mess room, using one of those spirits lamps when the thing exploded and burnt him… all one side of his body was burnt.
-He finished up in hospital and he didn’t see any action at all but some of his mates that went got killed, so that accident may have saved him.”
+He was in charge of the officers’ mess room, and was using one of those spirits lamps when the thing exploded and burnt him all along one side of his body.
+He finished up in hospital and didn’t see any action at all, but some of his mates that went got killed, so that accident may have saved him.”

 The 22 Polish camps in Africa held many war widows and orphans originally from eastern Poland.
 In 1945 those Poles had no homes to return to and no reason to reacquaint themselves with Soviet ‘hospitality.’
 British ministers of parliament urged the Poles to return to Poland, but the bulk of the diaspora refused.
 In 1947 the British government set up a Polish Resettlement Corps and arranged for the Poles in Africa to travel to England.

-Władysław (19), Mieczysława (17) Aleksandra (15) and Joe (11) joined nearly 500 other “Polish Displaced Persons” from camps in eastern Africa.
-They boarded the mv georgic in Mombasa and arrived in Southhampton on 11 July 1948.
+Władysław (19), Mieczysława (17) Aleksandra (15) and Joe (11) travelled with nearly 500 other “Polish Displaced Persons” from camps in eastern Africa.
+They boarded the mv georgic in Mombasa and arrived in Southampton on 11 July 1948.

 “It was a troop ship, so they bunked us with the soldiers.”

-The georgic passenger list7 records the Gratkowski siblings as headed for Woodlands Park Camp number 12, Great Missendon Buckinghamshire and Joe recalls their first stop in England in a disused army camp but the name Stafford.
+The georgic passenger list6 records the Gratkowski siblings were bound for Woodlands Park Camp number 12, Great Missendon Buckinghamshire.
+Joe recalls their first stop in England in a disused army camp in Stafford.